nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

 Once you connect to your VM, you will want to set a password in case you ever need to log in via the console in the web dashboard.

-For example, if your network connections aren't working right.
+For example, if your network connections aren't working correctly.

 !!! info "Setting a password is necessary to use Remote Desktop Protocol (RDP)"
     [Remote Desktop Protocol](https://learn.microsoft.com/en-us/troubleshoot/windows-server/remote/understanding-remote-desktop-protocol)